QuickBooks Blog

 • Monitor filing frequency: Know your required filing frequency and keep track of submission deadlines.

-• Use accounting software: Use software and automation tools that calculate sales tax for each purchase and help file your sales tax returns.
+• Use accounting software: Use accounting software and automation tools that calculate sales tax for each purchase and help file your sales tax returns.

 Many states offer a collection allowance or timely-file discount, regardless of whether filing returns electronically or by paper.
 When claiming discounts, ensure you’re recording them under the correct tax type because not all jurisdictions allow a discount for every tax type.